 Anger, jealousy and revenge

-Despite her usefulness on the telephone, Hjördis’ alcohol problems seemed to continue to twist and amplify her behaviour.
+Despite her usefulness on the telephone, Hjördis’ alcohol problems seem to have continued to twist and amplify her behaviour.

 “She became very strange,” April Clavell told Graham Lord.
 “Her mind was not working rationally.”